of Messiah's First

 (See Isaiah 53.

-He was buried just as the eve of the Feast of Unleavened Bread approached.
+He was buried just before sunset on the eve of the Feast of Unleavened Bread.